ryjm/srrs/README.md

 *warning*: this was originally written on top of the old publish app, so there is a lot of that code in here, especially on the front end.

+on urbit: |merge %home ~lisdun-modsup %home

+from source:

 install node and npm
 run with `npm serve`